 Bamboo Cottages, Vung Bau Bay, Phu Quoc Island

-Book now through Hotels.com – my chosen affiliate partner.
+Check prices on Hotels.com – my chosen affiliate partner.
 I love Hotels.com because of their fab rewards scheme; you’ll get one night free for ten that you book.

-Disclaimer: Although I received a complementary stay at Bamboo Cottages in exchange for this review, that hasn’t influenced my opinion anyway.
+Disclaimer: Although I received a complimentary stay at Bamboo Cottages in exchange for this review, that hasn’t influenced my opinion anyway.
 All information above is correct and based on my own experiences and thoughts.